slothy-optimizer/slothy/paper/artifact/README.md

 Note that to avoid having three copies of SLOTHY, you should not use `git submodule` in the pqmx and pqax repositories, but symlink the SLOTHY repository into the submodule location.

-For the SLOTHYrepository, the main dependency is Google OR-Tools; see the README in the SLOTHY repository for setup instructions (those are also followed in the Dockerfile).
+For the SLOTHY repository, the main dependency is Google OR-Tools; see the README in the SLOTHY repository for setup instructions (those are also followed in the Dockerfile).

 ## Using the artifact